The Moto Z is a great phone, but it's even better with perfectly paired accessories. Here are the add-ons you need to know about.

 It comes in clear, as well as several other colors, so whether you just want some extra protection that you can wrap around one of the Moto Style Shells without covering it up, or you want a different look, you have options.

-If you're not looking for heavy-duty protection and/or you want a clear case that shows off your Style Shell, try the Tudia TPU Bumper Shock Absorption case.
+If you're not looking for heavy-duty protection and/or you want a clear case that shows off your Style Shell, try the Tudia TPU Bumper Shock Absorption case, which starts at under $10.

 NXET USB-C Charge Dock